 You can use the "Street View" function to view an area through a series of panoramic photos that make it look like you're standing right there!
 You can even move around while in "Street View" to explore the surrounding area!
 Check out our Google Maps Street View tutorial to find out how it works!

 Now that you know what Google Maps is and how it works, check out the rest of our Google Maps course.
-We’ll teach you how to use Google Maps, how to search for places on Google Maps, and even how to get your business to appear on Google Maps!
+We’ll teach you how to use the website and app, how to search for places to visit, and even how to get your business to appear on Google Maps!
 When you master Google Maps, you'll always know where you are and where you're going! ...Well, at least geographically speaking.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.